Samprit74/Samprit74/README.md

 # 💫 About Me:
-👋 About Me<br>Hey!
-I’m Samprit Roy, a 3rd-year B.Tech student in Computer Science and Engineering at Guru Nanak Institute of Technology, MAKAUT, West Bengal.<br><br>I’m a passionate and curious learner who enjoys building meaningful digital experiences.
-My journey began with programming in C and C++, which sparked my interest in solving logical problems.
-Over time, I discovered a strong passion for web development, especially working with JavaScript, React, and Python.<br><br>I love turning ideas into fully functional applications and constantly experiment with new tools and technologies.
-Whether it’s front-end design or back-end logic, I enjoy understanding how things work and finding better ways to build them.<br><br>Alongside development, I dedicate time to improving my problem-solving skills and preparing for technical interviews.
-I'm especially interested in how systems scale, how clean code is written, and how small projects can grow into real-world solutions.<br><br>When I’m not in front of my laptop, I’m most likely playing football.
-It’s my favorite way to stay active, clear my mind, and recharge.
-Fun fact: I often get some of my best coding ideas after a good match — sometimes all it takes is a ball, a field, and a little adrenaline.<br><br>I believe in continuous growth, learning through doing, and collaborating on meaningful projects.
-For me, tech is not just about code — it’s about creativity, problem-solving, and making an impact, one project at a time.<br><br>Thanks for visiting my profile!
+ About Me
+Hi!
+I’m Samprit Roy, a 3rd-year B.Tech student in Computer Science and Engineering at Guru Nanak Institute of Technology, MAKAUT.

+I’m passionate about web development and love working with technologies like JavaScript, React, and Python.
+My journey started with C and C++, which built my interest in solving logical problems.
+Since then, I’ve been learning by building — from frontend interfaces to backend systems.

+I spend time improving my problem-solving skills on platforms like LeetCode and enjoy exploring new tools and frameworks.
+I’m always curious about how things work behind the scenes and believe in writing clean, scalable code.

+When I’m not coding, I’m usually playing football, which keeps me focused and energized.
+Fun fact: Some of my best ideas come right after a match and a plate of street food!

+I believe in learning by doing, growing every day, and creating tech that makes a difference.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/http://www.linkedin.com/in/sampritroy99) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:sampritroy99@gmail.com)